zaiisao/Documentation/en/Audio Broadcast/product_live_audio.md

 title: Agora Live Interactive Audio Streaming Overview
 description:
 platform: All Platforms
-updatedAt: Mon Jul 13 2020 09:39:12 GMT+0800 (CST)
+updatedAt: Mon Sep 14 2020 10:32:38 GMT+0800 (CST)
 ---
 # Agora Live Interactive Audio Streaming Overview
 Agora Live Interactive Audio Streaming enables one-to-many and many-to-many audio live streaming with the Agora RTC SDK.

-The difference between [Agora Voice Call](https://docs.agora.io/en/Voice/product_voice?platform=All%20Platforms) and Agora Live Interactive Audio Streaming is:

-- Agora Voice Call prioritizes smoothness and low latency.
-All users are the same role and can talk to each other freely.
-A typical scenario of an Agora Voice Call is a voice conference call for many persons.
-- Agora Live Interactive Audio Streaming prioritizes high voice quality.
-Users can be the host or audience, where only the host can talk.
-A user who wants to talk must change the role to a host.
-A typical scenario of the live interactive audio streaming is an online trivia game.
+Agora Live Interactive Audio Streaming is different from [Agora Voice Call](https://docs.agora.io/en/Voice/product_voice?platform=All%20Platforms).
+In a voice call, all users are the same role and can talk to each other freely.
+In a live audio streaming, users can be the host or audience, where only the host can talk.
+For details, see this [FAQ](https://docs.agora.io/en/faq/profile_difference).

 Different from the traditional CDN live streaming, which only allows one-way communication from the hosts to the audience, the Agora SDK for live interactive streaming empowers the audience to interact with the hosts by [becoming a host](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#become-host), like a viewer jumping onto the stage in the middle of a play to perform.